 Typically, the more features offered, the higher the shipping fee is.
 Some of these features can give your eCommerce business a boost.
 Real-time track and trace can provide you and your customers peace of mind as customers are able to check on the condition of their parcels without needing to contact you.
 Choose the right features that best suit your shipping needs and budget.

 Cash on delivery is still an important payment option in Southeast Asia, as some want the assurance that they won't be victims of fraud.
 Look out for LSP's who can help you facilitate this method in this region.
 You can also check our article about whether you should offer cash on delivery.

 Janio provides real-time track and trace as part of its end-to-end B2C and B2B shipping services.
 Our flexible cross-border shipping options also lets you choose how our services can complement your existing supply chain too.

 Carriers will need merchants to provide shipping details to generate the documentation required by your origin and destination’s customs authorities.
 Additionally, the documents supplied may need to be in the country’s local language.

 The type of information most carriers require are:

 This information will be entered into a Customs Declaration form and shipping label by either you or the shipping partner if they offer this service.
 Always check that this information has been entered accurately.
 Incomplete documentation may trap your goods in customs.

-It’s good to be as accurate as possible when preparing these customs documents.
+It’s vital to be as accurate as possible when preparing these customs documents.
 Additional shipping charges could arise if the shipping company returns the packages to you.
 Under-declaring the value of the items of your shipments on the commercial invoice could result in fines if the custom clearance agencies correctly suspect it.
 The courier may also charge you additional fees for undervaluing your goods.

 Depending on the delivery option selected and service level the carrier offers, they will collect the package from you either at the sender address you specified or at one of their drop-off points in the origin country.